Version 8.6, December 2025

 2. fabricated in accordance with Operational Guidance and Code of Practice for Stainless Steel Products in Drinking Water Supply, published by the British Stainless Steel Association;

 3. use other water contact materials (seals, gaskets etc.) in accordance with regulation 311 (either 31(4)(a) or 31(4)(b)).
-These should be agreed with the water company at the point of specification; and
+These should be agreed with the water company at the point of specification or included in the application if supplied as part of the product; and

 4. supplied with documentation to the water company, for their records, to confirm which items supplied are covered by the approval.